microsoft/TemplateStudio/readme.md

 Example scenario:
 I need an app that uses MVVM Light, uses Cortana, Speech APIs, Ink on one of the pages and will need Azure mobile services.
 It will need a background service that does a query every 5 minutes.

 To reach our developers in an up-to-date fashion, the project is broken up into two primary parts, templates and the generator.
-The generator is built on top of [dotnet Template Engine](https://github.com/dotnet/templating) and is a Visual Studio extension a developer will install while the templates will be hosted on a CDN so we can update what is created independntly of the generator.
+The generator is built on top of [dotnet Template Engine](https://github.com/dotnet/templating), it is a Visual Studio extension a developer will install while the templates will be hosted on a CDN so we can update what is created independntly of the generator.
 The generator uses templates to create actual projects, pages and/or features for the developers.

 ## Getting Started
 Please read the [getting Started with the UWP Template Community Generator](docs/Getting-Started.md) page for more detailed information about using the UWP Community Template Generator.